 Value Engineering: The Intuitive Approach for Perfection

 Continuous refinement is the key to perfection.
-Often, when one finishes a product, they opine their job is done perfectly.
+When one finishes a product, they often opine their job is done perfectly.
 However, there is always room for refinement.
 With changing times, one can always chip away and make a gem of a product.
-That is what value engineering or VE is all about.
+That is what value engineering, or VE, is all about.

 Most organizations and entrepreneurs have realized that continuous improvement is the key to survival.
-And they have embraced value engineering, which allows them to deliver quality products while reducing costs.
+And they have embraced value engineering in construction, which allows them to deliver quality products while reducing costs.
 The ingenious method which propels quality while reducing costs was first developed by GE executives.

 They realized that cutting down on irrelevant components of a product would enhance its longevity and quality.
 The reduction of components thereby ensured quality and cost savings.
 But why is this approach in the limelight now?